marcin-chwedczuk/_blog/_posts/2017-11-08-java-streams-best-practices.md

 * You should `import static` all of the standard stream related methods.
-This will make code shorter, easier to read and easier understand by removing all unnecessary visual noise.
+This will make code shorter, easier to read and easier to understand by removing all unnecessary visual noise.
 {% highlight java %}
 // BAD CODE: